 How does credit transfer work?

 Students will receive transfer credit for courses taken abroad that are approved by the academic department.
-Students must attain at least a “C” or above to receive credit.
+Students must attain at least a U.S equivalent "C" or higher (U.S. equivalent "B" or higher for Math and Economics courses) to receive credit.
 Grades from abroad are not factored into a student’s QPA and do not show up on the Carnegie Mellon transcript.
 However, graduate schools and scholarship organizations may request a copy of a study abroad transcript.
 Final credit levels are assessed once the transcript is received by Carnegie Mellon.

 What about health, safety and security?

 Health, safety and security are of the utmost importance and may well influence a student’s choice of a study abroad program.
 Students and their parents/guardians are encouraged to discuss concerns with a Carnegie Mellon study abroad advisor.
 Check out the U.S. Department of State website and the Centers for Disease Control for up-to-date travel information.
 If a travel warning to a specific country is issued, study abroad programs may choose to cancel the program for the semester.
 Health insurance is very important while abroad.
 Ensure that coverage is comprehensive and will extend the duration of the experience.